rubin-hood/rubinhood-blog/_posts/2025-02-15-Windows-Server-2025-Change-Computer-Name.md

 ---
 date: 15.02.2025
 layout: post
-title:
-excerpt:
+title: How to Change the Computer Name in Windows Server 2025
+excerpt: This guide will walk you through the process of changing the computer name in Windows Server 2025.
-image:
+image: /rubinhood-blog/assets/img/Windows-Server-2025-Change-Computer-Name/001.jpg
 ---

-# How to Change the Computer Name in Windows Server 2025

 This guide will walk you through the process of changing the computer name in Windows Server 2025.